 Biographical Information

-Third baseman Wade Gaynor has played in the Detroit Tigers system since 2009 (through 2013).
+Third baseman Wade Gaynor played in the Detroit Tigers system from 2009 to 2015.

 Gaynor hit .323/.396/.434 as a college freshman.
 He improved his batting line to .347/.399/.598 as a sophomore, with 24 doubles, 13 home runs and 56 runs in 60 games.
 He tied Chad Cregar for 6th in the Sun Belt Conference with 90 hits, was second in doubles and ranked 10th in homers.
 He had an excellent junior year at Western Kentucky University, where he hit .371/.466/.781 with 25 home runs and 78 RBI in 62 games.
 He was third in the Sun Belt Conference in slugging (behind Bryce Brentz and Tyler Townsend), third in OPS (behind the same two), first in runs (4 ahead of Brentz), 5th in hits (93), second in homers (3 behind Brentz), tied for 4th in doubles (20), second in total bases (196, 18 behind Brentz), led in RBI (one over Townsend), was third in steals (21) and was 7th in walks (35).
 He was named the All-Conference third baseman.
 He finished 11th in NCAA Division I in slugging (between Gary Helmick and Chris Kersten), tied for 5th in homers with Chris Dominguez and Rich Poythress, tied for 16th in RBI (with Tommy Mendonca, Phil Wunderlich and Mike McGee), tied for 4th in runs (with Adam Duvall and Bryan Marquez), was third in total bases (after Brentz and Dustin Ackley) and tied for 33rd in hits (with Michael Choice and Kyle Bellows).
 Baseball America named him second-team All-American at DH; Dominguez was first-team at 3B and Anthony Rendon second-team while Poythress was first-team DH.